List of universities in the United Kingdom by date of foundation: Civic universities

 These universities were distinguished by being non-collegiate (and thus, at the time, non-residential) institutions founded as university colleges that admitted men without reference to religion and concentrated on imparting to their students "real-world" skills, often linked to engineering.
-All were established as universities by royal charter, with an accompanying act of parliament to transfer the property and assets of the university college to the newly incorporated university.
+All were established as universities by royal charter, with an accompanying act of Parliament to transfer the property and assets of the university college to the newly incorporated university.
 As this article lists universities by date of foundation, this section lists only the universities that gained their status in the period 1900–1959.
 There are some institutions generally regarded as civic universities and sharing many elements of common history with these universities that gained university status later than this (e.g. Newcastle in 1963 or Cardiff in 2005); these are listed under the appropriate time period.

 First wave of civic universities

-The large civic "red brick" universities all gained official university status before the First World War.
+The large civic "redbrick" universities all gained official university status before the First World War.
 The term was first coined by a professor at the University of Liverpool to describe these universities, inspired by the university's Victoria Building which is built from a distinctive red pressed brick.
-All of the red brick institutions in Great Britain have origins dating back to older medical or engineering colleges which prepared students for University of London external examination; many were also members of the federal Victoria University for a period.
+All of the redbrick institutions in Great Britain have origins dating back to older medical or engineering colleges which prepared students for University of London external examination; many were also members of the federal Victoria University for a period.